wa7nwp/nwp2019/19201_Ham_misc/ham_stuff_wishlist.md

 ## This Year if Possible

-+ Veriactor transformer for powering up old gear with crank capicators
++ Variac transformer for powering up old gear with cranky capacitors

 ## Someday